-All degree, program and specialization requirements are offered on the Pasadena campus during Fall and Spring semesters.
-Some degree and program requirements are available during Summer session.
+All degree, program and specialization requirements are offered on the Pasadena campus during fall and spring semesters.
+Some degree and program requirements are available during summer session.
 Check with your advisor.

-The Fall semester begins early September and ends mid-December (15 weeks).
-The Spring semester begins in January and ends near the end of May (16 weeks including one week Spring break).
+The fall semester begins in early September and ends mid-December (15 weeks).
+The spring semester begins in January and ends near the end of May (16 weeks including one week Spring break).
 Each class is offered in three hour blocks once a week with a few exceptions.
 Most classes are scheduled from 4:00 to 6:45 p.m. or 7:00 to 9:45 p.m.
-Some one-unit classes are offered as weekend workshops, and a few classes may be offered from 1:00 to 3:45 p.m.
-Field experience and student teaching are scheduled mornings and afternoons.
+Some one-unit classes are offered as weekend workshops.
+Field experience and student teaching are typically scheduled mornings and afternoons.